cue-lang/cue/doc/ref/spec.md

 Lists and fields can be constructed using comprehensions.

-Each define a clause sequence that consists of a sequence of `for`, `if`, and `let` clauses, nesting from left to right.
+Comprehensions define a clause sequence that consists of a sequence of `for`, `if`, and `let` clauses, nesting from left to right.
+The sequence must start with a `for` or `if` clause.
 The `for` and `let` clauses each define a new scope in which new values are bound to be available for the next clause.